sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

   differing performance.
 - Some systems will have the ability to turn on Simultaneous Multi-Threading (SMT), it may provide a performance boost for GROMACS.
 - For large systems using many nodes then the use of Hybrid OpenMP/MPI cat offer increased performance over pure MPI.

+GPU specific notes:
+- For GPU systems you can try different GPU offload scenarios.
+- For GPU systems it is generally best to have 1 MPI rank or 1 thread-MPI rank per GPU, but this may not always be the case.
+- For GPU systems the parallel efficiency beyond 1 GPU is often poor, you will not see the same strong scaling as on CPU only systems.
+However the performance on 1 GPU should be greater than on an equivalent CPU node.

 ----------------------------------------------------------